 - 1 cup shiitake soaking water (note 3)

-- ⅛ tsp sesame oil a few drops
+- ⅛ teaspoon sesame oil a few drops

-- ½ tsp dark brown sugar substitute: caster sugar
+- ½ teaspoon dark brown sugar substitute: caster sugar

 Prepare the dried shiitake mushrooms